jitrc/tau2-enhanced/presentation/presentation.md

 ---

-# Q&A Highlights
+# Final Slide: Q&A Preparation

-### Exceptional Technical Accomplishments
+**3 Exceptional Technical Accomplishments:**

-*   **Acubed (Airbus):** Advanced aircraft localization from TRL 3 to 4 in one year with a reduced team.
+1. **Acubed (Airbus):** Advanced aircraft localization from TRL 3 to 4 in one year
-    *   Improved localization performance from **30% to 98%**.
-    *   Reduced pipeline complexity and latency while boosting performance.
+   - Improved performance from **30% to 98%** while reducing pipeline complexity and latency

-*   **Waymo:**
-    *   Generated synthetic degraded data to estimate LIDAR data quality.
+2. **Waymo:** Generated synthetic degraded data to estimate LIDAR quality
-    *   Coordinated between LIDAR hardware, perception software, and external customers.
+   - Coordinated across hardware, perception software, and external customers

-*   **Auro (CTO):**
-    *   Initiated a data-driven Reinforcement Learning environment for a learned driving policy in 2019.
+3. **Auro (CTO):** Initiated data-driven RL environment for learned driving policy (2019)

-### Hardest Technical Problem Solved
+   - Built foundation for autonomous driving behavior https://aurobots.com/blog/

-> Building a full-stack self-driving car (perception, planning, controls, sim, UI) from scratch in 3 months after moving to the USA.
+**Hardest Technical Problem Solved:** Building a full-stack self-driving car (perception, planning, controls, sim) from in 3 months after moving to the USA.

-### Career Guidance

-> A drive to contribute to hard, AI-based autonomous solutions at scale—from robotics and self-driving cars to AI agents.
+**Career Decisions:** Drive to contribute to hard, AI-based autonomous solutions at scale—from robotics and self-driving cars to AI agents.

 ---

 # Questions?